 Yes, kratom and tramadol are very likely to interact — potentially leading to life-threatening side effects.

-Kratom and tramadol also compete for liver metabolism.
-Taking them together can slow the elimination of both substances, leading to a higher chance of side effects.
+Taking these two together can slow the metabolism rate, leading to a higher chance of side effects.
 This issue is compounded with repeated doses.